 - Inform them about what you had told them

-- Guide them what to do next!
+- Guide them on what to do next!

 This, being the very opening of the post, needs to grab the reader’s attention after being introduced to the title.
 This is the most crucial among the four parts of content marketing K.I.S.S. principle.
-At the start, the writer needs catch the reader’s attention by putting up an argument that is strong.
-Two questions to keep in mind at this step are “what’s interesting in it for the reader?” and “which problem is being dealt?”.
-If these are answered and appeals the audience, your target is achieved.
+At the start, the writer needs to catch the reader’s attention by putting up an argument that is strong.
+Two questions to keep in mind at this step are “what’s interesting in it for the reader?” and “which problem is being dealt with?”.
+If these are answered and appeals to the audience, your target is achieved.
 Every business is involved in solving problems so your main content should also be its reflection.

 This step is all about completing the promise that’s made in the start.
 For the satisfaction of the reader and for the aim to be fulfilled, fulfilling this promise is a must and the writer mustn’t fail.
 This step is also the solving of the problem presented and presenting the argument which requires clear facts and figures and arguments based on logic.
 Only when this material is beneficial to the reader, will the reader continue to use the content provided.
 This part requires value provided based on what was promised at the start.